 But anyway, today we are talking about the nightlife, and Gili Trawangan has by far the best options for drinking, partying and meeting girls.

 But here comes the next drawback I have to tell you: While it’s well possible to hook up with a drunk British girl in Sama-Sama or Evolution Bar, Gili Trawangan is definitely not a great place to meet Indonesian girls.
-Pretty much all of the local ladies I saw in the bars were accompanied by some guy they’ve met in Bali (or on Indonesian Cupid).
+Pretty much all of the local ladies I saw in the bars were accompanied by some guy they’ve met in Bali (or on the dating site).

 Gili Trawangan Nightlife Overview